jihoonog/School-Notes-Public/README.md

 Now this template was chosen by accident.
 I discovered this template during a lab session for CMPUT-379 and as a joke typeset my MATH-115 notes with it.
 It turns out, the different boxes used in the template was great at showing important theorems, definitions, notes, etc. The die tables used for DnD was great at describing different variables within an equation or formula.

-In addition, I started playing DnD after a 4 month hiatus and the DM finds it hilarious that I decided to typeset my notes to look like a Dungeons and Dragon book.
+In addition, I started playing DnD after a 4 month hiatus and the DM finds it hilarious that I decided to typeset my notes to look like a Dungeons and Dragons book.

 ## Courses
 Some are incomplete, for example courses that I've taken during the Fall of 2018 are incomplete as this was before I decided to LaTeX all my notes, only my assignments.